Contents

 Diving deep to observe the ecosystems of this crater, the most notable are the following:

-The highest number of wildlife occupied this place including wildebeest, lions, plain zebras, hyenas, black rhinos, and more.
+The highest number of wildlife occupied this place, including wildebeest, lions, plains zebras, hyenas, black rhinos, and more.

 This is the best place for walking safaris while in Ngorongoro Crater.